Legal duty to accommodate

 Human rights would be functionally meaningless if the needs of Code-protected groups were not taken into account through the process of accommodation.
 By making adjustments to the standard way of doing things, organizations are fulfilling their legal responsibility to remove the barriers that prevent people covered by the Code from fully taking part in, and contributing to the community.

 What follows are some of the requirements described by the Charter of Rights and Freedoms and Human Rights Codes.
-There are different provincial, territorial, and federal Human Rights Codes.
-The obligations of each are generally similar.
-Certain provinces, like Ontario and Manitoba, have accessibility legislation.
-This may have extra requirements related to accommodation.
+There are different provincial, territorial, and federal Human Rights Codes and the obligations of each are generally similar.
+Certain provinces, like Ontario and Manitoba, also have accessibility legislation that you should be familiar with and that may have extra requirements related to accommodation.
 Get professional legal advice on specific obligations that may apply in your province or territory or to your industry.

 In general:

-- Reasonable accommodation – Allows employees to perform the essential duties of the job.
+• Reasonable accommodation – Allows employees to perform the essential duties of the job.
 The types of accommodation that may be requested can vary.
-If two solutions will work, but one is more practical, it should be considered.
+If two solutions will both work, but one is more practical, it should be considered first.
 See Accommodation strategies for ideas.

 See Discrimination prevention and inclusivity for situations where there’s no known intention to harm, but the actions of an employer were perceived by the employees as discriminatory.
 Alternative strategies are also offered.